manuel12/django-expense-tracker/README.md

 Because the current front-end is directly embedded in django (which means django settings are looking for the templates directory in the front-end's build/ directory, and also that django looks for static files in such build/ directory), this means you only need to start one server to run both the backend and the front-end of the application.
 The draw back of this is that, unlike when you work on the server specific to your react application (generally http://localhost:3000/), where you can see changes done to the application being displayed on the screen as soon as you save any changed file, now it is a bit more complicated.

+## How to install the Front-end

+First of all you have to install the front-end packages.
+In case you want to start the react server in order to see changes to the front-end faster just need to cd to the front-end/ directory and run:

+    npm install --legacy-peer-deps

+Once that's installed, you can run:

+    npm run start

+in order to start the react server on http://localhost:3000/.

 ## How to make Front-end updates

-So basically whenever you want to see your changes to the front-end displayed on the browser you have save your changed files and run:
+So basically whenever you want to see your changes to the front-end displayed on the browser(without starting the react server and using only the django server), you have to save your changed files, cd to the front-end/ directory  and run:

     npm run build